What is a mammary tumor?

-Given the risk of metastasis (spread to other areas of the body) with malignant mammary tumors, your veterinarian may also recommend staging (searching for potential spread to other locations in the body).
-This may include bloodwork, urinalysis, X-rays of the lungs, and possibly an abdominal ultrasound.
-The lymph nodes associated with the mammary glands may be sampled by FNA even if they seem normal.
+Given the risk of metastasis with malignant mammary tumors, your veterinarian may also recommend staging (searching for potential spread to other locations in the body).
+This may include blood work, urinalysis, radiographs (X-rays) of the lungs, and possibly an abdominal ultrasound.
+The lymph nodes associated with the mammary glands may be sampled by FNA, even if they seem normal.

 How do malignant mammary tumors typically progress?

-The way malignant mammary tumors typically progress is entirely dependent on the type and size of the tumor(s), and whether metastasis has occurred.
-Larger tumors (those greater than 3 cm) and those with evidence of spread have a poor prognosis.
+The way malignant mammary tumors typically progress is entirely dependent on the type and size of the tumor(s) and whether metastasis has occurred.
+Large tumors (greater than 3 cm) and those with evidence of spread have a poor prognosis.
 Tumors smaller than 1 cm have a better prognosis.
-Detecting and treating these tumors when they are small and before spread has occurred will provide your dog with the best chance for long-term control.
+Detecting and treating these tumors when they are small, and before spread has occurred, will provide your dog with the best chance for long-term control.

 What are the treatments for this type of tumor?

 For dogs with larger tumors or evidence of spread to other areas of the body, chemotherapy is typically recommended.
-There is increasing evidence that radiation therapy may provide some benefit for dogs with inflammatory carcinomas in addition to chemotherapy.
+There is increasing evidence that radiation therapy, in addition to chemotherapy, may provide some benefit for dogs with inflammatory carcinomas.
 Your veterinarian will discuss the options that are best suited for your dog’s particular situation.